Fiona Clark (photographer): Early life and education

-Her family were farmers, but she has said they were not "typical farmers", her brothers were arrested for protesting against the Vietnam War and encouraged her and her siblings to attend university.
+Clark's family were farmers, but she has said they were not "typical farmers".
+Her brothers were arrested for protesting against the Vietnam War and encouraged her and her siblings to attend university.
+She notes having a fascination with New Zealand woman Amy Bock, after her Grandfather shared her story.

-She moved to Auckland at the age of 16 to attend the Elam School of Fine Arts.
-Clark was initially enrolled in performing arts, but moved into the photography department in her third year in 1974.
-In 1975 Clark moved to Tikorangi, where she still lives.
+At the age of 16, Clark moved to Auckland to attend the Elam School of Fine Arts.
+She was initially enrolled in performing arts, but moved into the photography department in her third year in 1974.
+In 1975, Clark moved to Tikorangi, where she lives in a decommissioned dairy factory.

 Career

+Queer culture

-Clark's work is predominantly social documentary photography.
-She was one of the first photographers to cover New Zealand's LGBT scene, notably documenting the queer community in the 1970s and 1980s, K Road, and the clubs Mojo's and Las Vegas Club.
+Clark's work is predominantly social documentary photography, and she was one of the first photographers to cover New Zealand's LGBTQ+ scene.
+She was notable in documenting parts of the queer community in the 1970s and 1980s, on Auckland's Karangahape Road.
+This included photographing drag culture and queer nightlife in clubs such as the KG Club, Mojo's and Las Vegas.
 Clark also documented the emerging punk subculture in New Zealand.
+Some of her most notable series of works related to queer culture are, Go Girl and Living with HIV.

+In 2002, in reflection of the exhibition The Active Eye, Clark published the book Go Girl and exhibited a collection of photographs at the Govett-Brewster Art Gallery.

+Censorship

+In 1975, Clark's work faced censorship and considerable public outcry, with two of her photographs being removed from the survey exhibition, The Active Eye.
+The images were taken during a Pride week Dance Party in 1974 at the Auckland University Café and depicted two, as described by New Zealand newspapers at the time, 'transvestites The images were paired with provocative hand written captions well known drag performer of the time, Tracy Karl.

-In 1975 her work faced censorship and public outcry, with two of her photographs being removed from The Active Eye exhibition.
-As part of this outcry, the Auckland City Gallery had to close briefly because of the criticisms, 200 people complained to the Auckland Council over the photographs, and a private complaint was made to the police alleging public indecency.
+As part of the backlash to the images, the Auckland City Gallery had to close briefly due the criticisms, 200 people complained to the Auckland Council over the photographs, and a private complaint was made to the police alleging public indecency.
 Some of the photographs went missing in 1976 from the Auckland City Gallery before the police could review them - in 2017 Clark said that still does not know what happened to them.

-This outcry extended to her wider work also, with some art dealers saying that they would refuse to handle her photography and Kodak acknowledging that they would not develop her photographs that were considered obscene.
+The fall out of this controversy had an impact on her wider work, with some art dealers saying that they would refuse to handle her photography and Kodak acknowledging that they would not develop her photographs that were considered obscene.

-In 2002, in reflection of the exhibition The Active Eye, Clark published the book Go Girl and exhibited a collection of photographs at the Govett-Brewster Art Gallery.